 Your complexion will thank you!
 Several studies show that fasting triggers collagen production, which leads to smoother-looking skin.
 In addition, some research indicates that fasting increases the rate at which cells divide, helping to reduce fine lines and wrinkles.

 15. You sleep better

 Fasted mice were shown to experience more extended periods of deep sleep compared to their non-fasting counterparts.
 That means they slept through the night instead of waking up during the middle hours of the day.
 If this sounds like you, give fasting a shot by following these tips:

 16. You feel healthier

-Since you won’t be consuming any calories after dinner, you don’t need to worry about feeling hungry throughout the evening.
-Plus, you’ll likely eat smaller meals, so you won’t end up overindulging before bedtime.
-Instead, you’re left with room to fill yourself up with healthy food choices.
+Since you won’t consume any calories after dinner, you don’t need to worry about feeling hungry throughout the evening.
+You’ll likely eat smaller meals, so you won’t overindulge before bedtime.
+Instead, you have room to fill yourself with healthy food choices.

 17. You lose belly fat

 Research shows that restricting calorie intake can help burn stubborn belly fat.
 However, many experts recommend against doing so just before sleeping.
 Because you aren’t consuming anything past 6 pm, you’ll skip the late afternoon slump that often occurs around 5 pm.

 According to one study, “hastened aging was observed in both young and old animals.”
 Researchers believe this effect happens due to the reduction of oxidative stress caused by fasting.
 Our bodies produce free radicals as part of normal metabolism as we age.
 When we consume foods high in antioxidants, those compounds can neutralize harmful chemicals our systems create.
 This helps us stay youthful.